elestio/ws-monitoring/README.md

       "token": "XXXXXXXXXXXXXXXXXXXXXXXXXX"
     }

-Replace XXXXXXXXXXXXXXXXXXXXXXXXXX by any random string (like a guid: https://www.guidgenerator.com/) then save the file
+Replace XXXXXXXXXXXXXXXXXXXXXXXXXX by any random string (like a guid: https://www.guidgenerator.com/) then save the file.

 # Run ws-monitoring